top of page

 Next and Future Meetings

-Please contact our WM or our Secretary if you wish to dine at our April Meeting.
+Please contact our WM or our Secretary if you wish to dine at our February Meeting.
 All are welcome but dining places must be pre-booked

-The Lodge Summons for the May Meeting will be distributed by our Lodge Secretary to all Lodge Members ahead of the meeting.
+The Lodge Summons for the February 2025 Meeting will be distributed by our Lodge Secretary to all Lodge Members ahead of the meeting.
 Please read its contents over carefully, it contains all the details about meetings, starting times, ceremonies to be worked and dates for your diary

 Charities